Industrial Applications of 3D Printing

 3D Printed Seat from a Porsche Car

 The potential of this technology has no bounds in the automotive world.
-Today, 3D printing is pivotal in the product design and development process as it rapidly allows engineers to produce prototypes and simultaneously also enables them to make revisions to their designs on the go at a low cost.
-The flexibility of this manufacturing process in the future will benefit mass production as companies will be able to fix issues without the need to change the assembly lines.
-In today’s highly customer-centric market, this feature will be rather valuable as customers will be able to customize the exterior as well as the interiors of the car at an affordable cost.
+Today, 3D printing is pivotal in the product design and development process, as it rapidly allows engineers to produce prototypes and simultaneously also enables them to make revisions to their designs on the go at a low cost.
+The flexibility of this manufacturing process in the future will benefit mass production, as companies will be able to fix issues without the need to change the assembly lines.
+In today’s highly customer-centric market, this feature will be rather valuable, as customers will be able to customize the exterior as well as the interior of the car at an affordable cost.

 rolls royce 3d printed metal part